Murder of Karmein Chan: Mr Cruel

-Prior to Karmein's abduction, Victoria Police had actively investigated the abduction and sexual assault of several prepubescent and adolescent girls between 1987 and 1990 linked to Mr Cruel, (Note: Other sexual assaults upon prepubescent and adolescent girls and young women dating back as far as 1985 may also have been committed by the same perpetrator.) an offender who invariably struck on school holidays and who subjected his victims to repeated sexual assaults throughout their captivity but who had invariably released each of his victims after their abuse.
+Prior to Karmein's abduction, Victoria Police had actively investigated the abduction and sexual assault of several prepubescent and adolescent girls between 1987 and 1990 linked to Mr Cruel, (Note: Other sexual assaults upon prepubescent and adolescent girls and young women dating back as far as 1985 may also have been committed by the same perpetrator.) an offender who invariably struck on school holidays and who subjected his victims to repeated sexual assaults throughout their captivity but who had released each of his victims after their abuse.
 (Note: One investigative theory as to why this offender invariably struck upon school holidays was that he had access to unoccupied premises during school holidays.)
 This individual is believed to have been aged between 30 and 50 years old, between 5 ft 6 in and 5 ft 9 in (66 and), of medium build, with fair or sandy hair and with a "small pot belly".

 The degree of planning this perpetrator evidently devoted to the commission of his crimes suggested to investigators he had observed the movements and habits of his victim and her family for days or weeks prior to committing his abduction.
-This theory was corroborated by police reports received from several of the Chans' neighbours of a man in a parked sedan they had observed watching the bus stop close to the Chan household which Karmein invariably used to travel to and from her private school on successive mornings in the weeks prior to her abduction.
+This theory was corroborated by police reports received from several of the Chans' neighbours of a man in a parked sedan they had observed watching the bus stop close to the Chan household which Karmein used to travel to and from her private school on successive mornings in the weeks prior to her abduction.
 The investigation to identify and apprehend this individual by Victoria Police was given the name Operation Challenge, although the day before Karmein's abduction, police had begun scaling down their investigation.

-As prior to the abduction, Mr Cruel had invariably released his victims after up to fifty hours of captivity, detectives initially remained optimistic that Karmein would be released.
+As prior to the abduction, Mr Cruel had always released his victims after up to fifty hours of captivity, detectives initially remained optimistic that Karmein would be released.